suphero/smart-stores-web/docs/privacy-policy.md

 ## How Do We Use Your Personal Information?

-We use the personal information we collect from you and your customers in order to provide the Service and operate the App.
+We use the personal information we collect from you and your customers to provide the Service and operate the App.
 Additionally, we use this personal information to: Communicate with you; Optimize or improve the App; and Provide you with information about our products or services.

 ## Sharing Your Personal Information